-On February 10, 2011, we commenced an action against Beringea, LLC ("Beringea") in the Circuit Court for the County of Oakland in the State of Michigan.
+On February 10, 2011, we commenced an action against Beringea, LLC ("Beringea") with the American Arbitration Association ("AAA") in Oakland County, Michigan.
 The action is based on a dispute between our company and Beringea surrounding a capital raising agreement that was entered into on October 15, 2009.
 We have alleged that Beringea has failed to perform under the agreement, misinformed us about "tail" liability, and is wrongfully withholding funds due to us.
-We are seeking \$400,000 in damages.
+We sought \$400,000 in damages.